ketanbhatt/ketanbhatt.com/content/blog/postgres-recreate-index/index.md

 3. To figure out indexes that a table has and the corresponding bloat percentage for each of them, you can use [this query](https://gist.github.com/mbanck/9976015/71888a24e464e2f772182a7eb54f15a125edf398) (we picked it up from [PgHero's codebase](https://github.com/ankane/pghero/blob/f1183eae03a0f6fca408b899c41476c9cebc627b/lib/pghero/methods/indexes.rb#L187)).
 We add a `table_name = 'my_sweet_table'` to the `WHERE` clause at the end of the query to only get the indexes for our table, but that is completely optional.
 4. You can also use a [simple query to get the definition of all the indexes for a table](https://gist.github.com/ketanbhatt/fdbd6246b4b1b7bb32009de5e468ed57).
 These definitions can be used as is when we want to recreate them.

-## Recreating Indexes supporting Foreign Key constraints
+## Recreating Indexes with Foreign Key constraints

 _Indexes that are not created for a constraint can be reindexed in the same way._